Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?

-We further take two approaches to score each metric.
-First, we perform model-based evaluation, querying GPT-3.5 with both tables and having it score the similarity of content and structure separately.
-Following \citet{wang2023large}, we prompt the model to perform Chain-of-Thought \citet{wei-2023-chain-of-thought} reasoning before outputting its scores, and we query the model with the predicted and ground-truth tables in both orders and average the scores.
-We report these as the \textit{GPTscore}.
-The prompt of GPTscore can be found in Appendix \ref{scoring}.
+We take two approaches to score each metric.
+First, we perform model-based evaluation, querying GPT-3.5 with both tables and having it score the similarity of content and format separately.
+Following \citet{wang2023large}, we prompt the model to perform Chain-of-Thought \cite{wei-2023-chain-of-thought} reasoning before outputting its scores, and we query the model with the predicted and ground-truth tables in both orders and average the scores.
+We report these as the \textit{P-Score} (Prompting Score).